ecmwf/IonBeam/README.md

 > [!IMPORTANT]
 > This software is **Emerging** and subject to ECMWF's guidelines on [Software Maturity](https://github.com/ecmwf/codex/raw/refs/heads/main/Project%20Maturity).

-**IonBeam** is an orchestration system for bringing IoT and other unconventional observations into meteorological workflows.
-The core service schedules data sources, ingests the observations they push, tracks coverage of each time window, and builds time-windowed datasets, all served over Arrow Flight.
-Data sources and exporters run as separate Flight clients written with a shared client library, so new ones can be added without changes to the core, and each component can run with multiple replicas.
+**IonBeam** brings observations from IoT and other unconventional sources into meteorological workflows.
+Data sources send observations to the core service, which organises them into time windows and builds datasets for downstream use.
+Exporters retrieve those datasets and convert them to formats such as ECMWF ODB.
+All three component types communicate through Arrow Flight.

-The bundled components form a meteorological pipeline: data sources that pull from IoT networks such as MeteoTracker and Sensor.Community, and exporters that write the built datasets onward as ECMWF ODB files.
-The schema itself is agnostic of any metadata convention; the bundled sources declare their variables with CF (Climate and Forecast) semantics, one of the governed vocabularies a declaration can use.
+Data sources and exporters are separate services built with the shared `ionbeam-client` library.
+The repository includes integrations for networks such as MeteoTracker and Sensor.Community, together with an ODB exporter.
+Dataset declarations are not tied to one metadata convention; the bundled sources use CF (Climate and Forecast) semantics.

 ## Quick Start